 Mr. Santino is a summa cum laude graduate of St. John's University and also attended East Rockaway Public Schools.
 He also serves as a lector at St. Raymond's Roman Catholic Church.

 Councilman Santino is active in a wide array of religious, charitable, fraternal and community organizations.
 In November 2013, he was the South Nassau Communities Hospital Carnation Ball honoree.
 He was also recently pinned as a Member of the Friends of Mercy Medical Center and honored by the Center for Adult Life Enrichment in May 2014.

 A member of Order Sons of Italy in America, Santino is also involved with the Kiwanis Club of East Rockaway and the St. Raymond's Parish Holy Name Society.
 He is additionally a Knight of the Equestrian Order of the Holy Sepulcher of Jerusalem, a charter member of the Msgr.
 Walsh-St. Raymond's Council #7220 Knights of Columbus and a member of the Cardinal Mercier Fourth Degree Assembly of the Knights of Columbus.

-Due to his contributions to these organizations and his efforts on behalf of the entire community, the Father Joseph O'Connell Council #3481 of the Knights of Columbus and Hewlett’s Father Farrell Council #5962 in Hewlett honored Councilman Santino.
+Due to his contributions to these organizations and his efforts on behalf of the entire community, the Father Joseph O'Connell Council #3481 of the Knights of Columbus (based in Oceanside) and the Father Farrell Council #5962 in Hewlett have both honored Councilman Santino.

 Additionally, Santino continues his involvement in the non-for-profit Italian-Americans in Government Committee, the American Committee on Italian Migration as well as the Iroquois District of the Nassau County Boy Scouts of America where he serves on the Eagle Scout Board of Review.
 He is also a member-at-large in the Iroquois District.
 In June 2009, the Boy Scouts recognized him for outstanding contributions to the Scouting program and the community with the District Award of Merit.